How to Get a Credit Card Limit Increase

 Beware of Credit Limit Increase Fees

 Be aware that some credit cards charge a fee to increase your credit limit.
-The Credit One Bank Visa Platinum credit card, for example, charges up to $49 when you request a credit limit increase.
+The Credit One Bank Visa Platinum credit card, for example, may charge up to $49 when you request a credit limit increase.
 And, the First Premier Bankcard charges 25 percent of the increase each time you’re approved for a credit limit increase.
 It's worth noting that both of these cards cater to people with bad credit.
 If you have one of these cards (or a similar card), forego requesting a credit limit increase and, instead, move to a better credit card as soon as you qualify.